Tennis-Pegula wins American battle to advance to second round | Sports-Games

 The world number four closed out the match with a high backhand volley to advance to the second round where she will face Spain's Cristina Bucsa.
 "Definitely a tough match.
 I think Lauren is a good grasscourt player.
 Obviously, she's had great results here before, beating (Angelique) Kerber a few years ago," Pegula told a press conference.

 "I hit kind of flat so it stays low for her, especially on the grass," she added.
-"It was very windy, so it was hard to really feel like you could get any momentum going because then you'd have the wind gusting.
-It would kind of keep you off balance and unstable," she added.
+"It was very windy, so it was hard to really feel like you could get any momentum going because then you'd have the wind gusting."
+Pegula was joined in the second round by compatriot Alycia Parks who enjoyed a 6-4 6-3 Wimbledon debut win over Germany's Anna-Lena Friedsam but there were defeats for Claire Liu, Peyton Stearns and Katie Volynets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)